Flammae/live-odds-board/README.md

 - In server responses, the "Last Item" is excluded from next pages and included in previous pages.
 - If there are no more items in the previous or next page, the server responds with a 404.
 - On page refresh, only the current page data is loaded, and the list scrolls to the previous position.
-- When scrolling up, removed items are no longer visible in the infinite list.
+- When scrolling back up, removed items are no longer visible in the infinite list.
 - **TanStack Virtual** is used to optimize rendering performance for large lists.
 - As the user scrolls near the ends of the list, previous or next pages are automatically requested.

----

-## Related Problems

-- **SEO Friendliness:**
+### Websockets

+- The frontend manages real-time updates for thousands of matches by subscribing only to visible matches.
+This is done by sending match IDs to the backend when matches become visible in the viewport.
+- To optimize performance, we use TanStack Virtual to only subscribe to matches that are currently visible in the viewport.
+This prevents unnecessary websocket updates for off-screen matches.
+- Match updates are stored in a Zustand store instead of directly updating the list data.
+This prevents expensive re-renders of the entire list when a single match updates.
+- Each match update includes a timestamp.
+The Match component uses this timestamp to compare with its current data and only shows the newer version, ensuring users always see the most recent information.

+### Selected Odds

+- Selected odds are saved in localStorage using Zustand
+- Old selections (>30 minutes) are automatically cleared on page load

+### UX

+- When reloading a scrolled page, previous items are only loaded after the user explicitly clicks the "Load Previous Items" button
+- A "Go to Start" button appears when the list is scrolled down.
+This helps users quickly return to the beginning of the list, especially useful when viewing outdated matches after leaving the tab open for an extended period.
-  SEO can be improved by updating the URL to reflect the current page in the infinite list.
-In SSR environments, `useInfiniteList` can be configured to preload the current page, reducing the need for client-side JavaScript.
+- SEO can be improved by updating the URL to reflect the current page in the infinite list.
+In SSR environments, `useInfiniteList` can be configured to preload the current page, Allowing bots to index the page.

 ---